Mycotoxins and Acne: Can Mould Contamination In Coffee, Chocolate and Beer Damage Your Skin?

 This post contains affiliate links from which I earn a commission.
 Click here to read my affiliate policy.

-Cocoa butter causes acne and blocked pores.On this website, we’ve talked endlessly about how chemical contaminants are hiding in foods, cosmetics and tap water and secretly causing everyone’s acne.
+Cocoa butter causes acne and blocked pores.On this website, we constantly talk about how chemical contaminants hiding in foods, cosmetics and tap water are secretly causing everyone’s acne.

-There’s no doubt whatsoever that heavy metals like arsenic and supposedly healthy additives like fluoride are joining forces and fuelling the fires of the global acne pandemic.
+There’s no doubt that heavy metals like arsenic and supposedly healthy additives like fluoride are joining forces and fuelling the fires of the global acne pandemic…

 …but one group we haven’t discussed yet is the naturally occurring plant toxins.
 Namely, the many varieties of mycotoxins, toxic bioweapons manufactured by mould species growing on contaminated foods.